mickeyshaughnessy/knome/README.md

-This repo has scripts for simulating and running a distributed reputation system.
+This repository has scripts for running a distributed reputation system.

 # Iterated prisoner's dilemma